 As part of the NDRC application, HCD provided executed partnership letters of intent and agreements, signed by the executive of the Partner entity, demonstrating a commitment to work collaboratively throughout the entirety of the grant application and implementation process and to undertake specified actions (see Exhibit F for copy of partnership agreements of those entities receiving NDR funding for completion of project activities under this Agreement).
 HCD has one formal partnership for the CRC project(s) with the County of Tuolumne.
-HCD has four (4) separate formal partnership agreements for the FWHP with: 1) SNC; 2) USFS, and 3) California Department of Forestry and Fire Protection ("CAL FIRE") and 4) California Conservation Corps ("CCC")).
+HCD has four (4) separate formal partnership agreements for the FWHP with: 1) SNC; (one with SNC another with 2) the United States Forest Service ("USFS"), and 3) the third with the California Department of Forestry and Fire Protection ("CAL FIRE") and 4) a fourth with California Conservation Corps ("CCC")).

 HCD has one partnership agreement for the BUF project with SNC.
 HCD completed a selection process for a Community Based Development Organization (CBDO), selected RCAC, and entered into a subrecipient agreement.
-HCD entered into a number of other partnerships with other state agencies but those agencies will not be a party to the HCD NDR agreements.
+HCD entered into has a number of other partnerships with other state agencies but those agencies will not be a party to the HCD NDR agreements.
 These less formal partnerships with Governor's Office of Planning and Research ("OPR") and California Environmental Protection Agency ("CalEPA") continue to participate with other partners via the "Core Team."
 The Core Team is composed of HCD, SNC, USFS, and County of Tuolumne, CAL FIRE, RCAC and others as needed, representatives of OPR, CalEPA or other Partners.
 The Core Team oversees HCD administration and Partner's coordination of project development to ensure the Program becomes operational, scalable and replicable.